If your delivery address is outside India, then kindly visit one of the following websites

 The history of Kolkata Durga Puja can be traced back to ancient times.
 The festival's origins are in the Hindu epic, the Mahabharata.
 However, the famous mythological story associated with the Durga Puja festival is the victory of Goddess Durga over the buffalo demon Mahishasura.

-The Gods then decided to combine their divine powers and create Goddess Durga.
-After a fierce battle, Durga defeated and killed Mahishasura with her Trident, thus symbolising the triumph of good over evil.
+The gods then decided to combine their divine powers and create Goddess Durga.
+After a fierce battle, Durga defeated and killed Mahishasura with her Trident, thus symbolizing the triumph of good over evil.

 Read More : NINE FORMS OF GODDESS DURGA WORSHIP, RITUALS, AND CELEBRATIONS